universal-packages/universal-core-typeorm/README.md

 ## Typeorm cli

-To execute any of the [Typeorm cli commands](https://orkhan.gitbook.io/typeorm/docs/using-cli) you can do it through the `typeorm-task`.
+To execute any of the [Typeorm cli commands](https://orkhan.gitbook.io/typeorm/docs/using-cli) you can do it through the `typeorm`.

 Instead of